 If a mechanic suggests a tune-up for your 21st-century car, that is your cue to leave.
 Modern cars have built-in electronic ignition plugs that provide much more efficient use.
 You can even go longer than 100,000 miles with this system.

-A lifetime warranty sounds like you’ve won a lottery and that you don’t need to spend anything on your car for the next decade.
+A lifetime warranty sounds like you’ve won the lottery and that you don’t need to spend anything on your car for the next decade.
 By now, we have figured out that anything that’s “free” isn’t without charge.
 It should be noted that you can only get these warranties on certain car parts.

-Suppose, you got a warranty on brakes and mufflers.
+Suppose you got a warranty on brakes and mufflers.
 This would mean that your warranty is only valid for the specific parts mentioned and disregards any supporting parts.
 Mechanics will therefore use it as an excuse to incentivize replacing other auto parts.

 The Backdated Services

 Lubrication, like tune-ups, is a thing of the past.
 It was primarily used to reduce friction between automobile parts.
 Modern car parts don’t necessarily require this particular service as they are sealed and lubed permanently.
 It seems like mechanics will use any old trick in the book to scam you.

 There are, however, some instances where lubrication is required.
 Lube is essential in large vehicles, such as trucks, that have ball joints and tie rods.
 However, there are shops that specialize in truck services, so it’s unlikely that a regular shop would recommend that.

 The “Foreign” Car Excuse